License Management Software:

 Key features include:

-- Total license cost tracking: Keep track of the total cost of all licenses across the organization, including initial purchase costs and ongoing maintenance fees.
+• Total license cost tracking: Monitor the total cost of all the licenses in the organization, which includes not only the initial purchasing costs but also the continuous maintenance fees.

-- Cost of underutilized licenses: Identify which software licenses are underused or unnecessary, and evaluate their financial impact on the business.
+• Cost of underutilized licenses: Uncover software licenses that are not used fully or are even redundant and determine their financial impact on the company.

-- ROI calculation: Analyze the return on investment (ROI) for each software license by comparing costs against business benefits and usage.
+• ROI calculation: Generate the return of investment (ROI) for every software license by comparing expenditures with business advantages and software usage.

 6. Robust reporting capabilities

-Effective reporting is essential for making data-driven decisions and ensuring transparency.
-Out tool is well equipped with robust reporting features that help track and evaluate key metrics.
+Efficient reporting is vital for making data-driven decision and keeping the transparency.
+Out tool is loaded with the strong reporting functions that ease the monitoring and evaluating of the key metrics.

 Our license reports include:

-- Renewal and expiry report: Displays upcoming renewals and expiration dates, making it easier to plan for future renewals.
+• Renewal and expiry report: This report lists renewals and expiration dates, making the planning of future renewals more effortless.

 7. Intuitive user dashboard